-Several weeks ago I went to the mountains on a spiritual retreat with some friends.
-I’m currently in a time of transition in my life and desperately wanted to hear from God–you know, next steps, and all that.
+Several years ago I went to the mountains on a spiritual retreat with some friends.
+I was in a time of transition in my life and desperately wanted to hear from God–you know, next steps, and all that.
 I love quiet time outdoors, so I was really excited to get up on the first morning and have my quiet time somewhere outside, surrounded by God’s beauty in nature.
 I scoped out a little spot the night before, set my alarm, and went to bed, excited for what the morning would hold.

 I got up early the next morning, gathered all my stuff (Bible, journal, devotion, pen, coffee), and headed out to the spot I had found the night before, except that it was still too dark there for me to see.
 I walked around outside until I found this little bench under a tree with a magnificent view of the mountains.
 I started to sit down, but the bench was wet, so I went back up the steps, inside the house, and gathered some paper towels.

 Now with my bench dry, I sat down and settled in to spend some time with God.
 And it started to rain.
 So I began to gather my stuff, when I heard in my spirit, “Stay.
 Be still.
 I am your covering.”
 I looked up, and the tree above me had branches that extended over me and covered me.
 So I opened my Bible and began to read my devotion, which began with this verse:

 “But when he, the Spirit of truth comes, he will guide you into all truth.
 He will not speak on his own; he will speak only what he hears, and he will tell you what is yet to come.”John 16:13, NIV 84